-Note: Following centrifugation, remove the RNeasy Mini spin column from the collection tube carefully so the column does not contact the flow-through.
+Note: After centrifugation, carefully remove the RNeasy MinElute spin column from the collection tube so that the column does not contact the flow-through.
 Otherwise, carryover of ethanol will occur.

-14. Optional: Place the RNeasy Mini spin column into a new 2 ml collection tube (not supplied), and discard the old collection tube with the flow-through.
-Centrifuge in a microcentrifuge at full speed for 1 min.
+14.Place the RNeasy MinElute spin column into a new 2 ml collection tube (supplied).
+Open the lid of the spin column, and centrifuge at full speed for 5 min to dry the membrane.
+Discard the collection tube with the flow-through.